Kvik Halden

 the formation of FK Kvik; known informally as FK Kvik Halden to avoid confusion

-with FK Kvik from Trondheim, was formed on June 19th 1906.
+with FK Kvik from Trondheim, it was formed on June 19th, 1906.
 Interest soon grew

 The club

-grew helped with its location close to the Swedish border.
+grew, helped by its location close to the Swedish border.
 The Swedes were far

 BK in Sarpsborg.